facelessuser/pymdown-extensions/docs/src/markdown/extensions/fancylists.md

 When using only additive rules, many Roman numerals can get quite long.
 Subtractive rules allow for shortening additive sequences with shorter subtractive sequences.
 In subtractive sequences, certain lesser denomination can actually be placed before larger denominations, and when done, the lesser denomination is subtracted from the larger denomination.
-As an example, with subtractive rules, `IIII` can be written more simply as `IV`.
+As an example, with subtractive rules, `IIII` can be written more simply as `IV` which subtracts 1 from 5.
 The rules are specified below.

 1. Only one `I`, `X`, and `C` can be used as the leading numeral in part of a subtractive pair.
 2. When `I`, `X`, and `C` are used as the lead in a subtractive pair, they can't be used immediately after the